Hero MotoCorp: History

 Hero Honda started its operations in 1984 as a joint venture between Hero Cycles of India and Honda of Japan.
-In June 2012, Hero MotoCorp approved a proposal to merge the investment arm of its parent Hero Investment Pvt.
-Ltd. with the automaker.
-This decision came 18 months after its split from Hero Honda.

 "Hero" is the brand name used by the Munjal brothers for their flagship company, Hero Cycles Ltd. A joint venture between the Hero Group and Honda Motor Company was established in 1984 as the Hero Honda Motors Limited at Dharuhera, India.
 Munjal family and the Honda group both owned a 26% stake in the company.

-During the 1980s, the company introduced motorcycles that were popular in India for their fuel economy and low cost.
-A popular advertising campaign based on the slogan 'Fill it – Shut it – Forget it' that emphasized the motorcycle's fuel efficiency helped the company grow at a double-digit pace since its inception.
-In 2001, the company became the largest two-wheeler manufacturing company in India and globally.
-It maintains global industry leaders to date.
-The technology in the bikes of Hero Motocorp (earlier Hero Honda) for almost 26 years (1984–2010) has come from the Japanese counterpart Honda.
+During the 1980s, the company introduced low cost motorcycles in India.
+It was noted for its advertising campaign based on the slogan 'Fill it – Shut it – Forget it', emphasizing fuel efficiency.
+In 2001, the company became the largest two-wheeler manufacturing company in India.

 Termination of Honda joint venture and the renaming

 By December 2010, the board of directors of the Hero Honda Group had decided to terminate the joint venture between Hero Group of India and Honda of Japan in a phased manner.
 The Hero Group would buy out the 26% stake of the Honda in JV Hero Honda.
-Under the joint venture, Hero Group could not export to international markets (except Nepal, Bangladesh and Sri Lanka) and the termination would mean that Hero Group could now export.
-From the beginning, the Hero Group relied on their Japanese partner Honda for technology.
+Under the joint venture, Hero Group could not export to international markets (except Bangladesh, Nepal and Sri Lanka) and the termination would mean that Hero Group could now export.